Yes, the drop-off lane off Hudson Street at the Clapp School will be removed.

 The area across the field from the drop-off lane and adjacent playground must be returned to pre-portables condition, Galvin said.

-Some residents said the field was used as a practice ball field for younger players.
+Some residents said the for younger players.

 Galvin said there was no formal ball field there.
 Lindstrom said she remembers the area being used for ball playing, though not for a while.